r7kamura/somemoji/README.md

 ### Somemoji.emojis

-Returns an Array of `Somemoji::Emoji` instances based on our default dictionary.
+Returns an Array of `Somemoji::Emoji` instances based on our emoji definitions.

 ```ruby
 require "somemoji"